 What better way to give yourself a temporary fix than by booking a holiday?
 Especially if you live in Europe.
 It’s all so close, so cheap to get to and so diverse.
 So to cure my backpacking blues my best friend and I booked a week-long holiday to the mountain resort of Borovets in Bulgaria.

 It was my first experience with a package holiday and I was hesitant to spend all that money just to have someone else book it all for me, but it was wonderful.
 No stress of organizing flights, or transfers to and from the airport, or finding the best deal in a crappy hostel, or even worrying about food.
 If you have the cash then treat yourself once in a while!

-The après in Borovets is typically eastern European.
+The après in Borovets is typically Eastern European.
 Cheap beer.
 Cheap vodka.
 Cheap everything actually… It was happy hour 8 hours a day and it was always two-for-one, plus an endless supply of free shots.
-We joined in on a bar crawl one night and most people ended up doing body shots off one another and running half naked in the snow.
-There are plenty of great restaurants and bars to choose from.
+We joined in on a bar crawl one night and most people ended up doing body shots off one another and running half-naked in the snow.
+There are a few great restaurants and bars to choose from.

 There are also plenty of other things to do in Borovets.
 You can go night skiing which is always hilarious, a ticket is €22 (£16).
 You can go snow-tubing for €16 (£12), this involves being pushed down the hill connected to a load of people all in inner tubes as you fly down the mountain towards a crash pad.
 You can even go on a snowmobile safari into the forest for €30 (£22) per person.

 If you’re looking for a cheap place to hit the snow this winter then I would definitely recommend Borovets.
 The snow may not be the best and the mountain may not be the biggest, but it is insanely cheap and really good fun.
 You can live, eat and drink better here than you could ever afford to in Switzerland, Austria or France.